Frequently Asked Questions (FAQ)

-The Sport Division's mandate is to support amateur sport in British Columbia through funding organizations and initiatives that increase sport participation, achievement and event hosting.
-The branch is part of the Ministry of Tourism, Arts and Culture.
+The Sport Branch's mandate is to support amateur sport in British Columbia through funding organizations and initiatives that increase sport participation, achievement and event hosting.
+The branch is part of the Ministry of Tourism, Arts, Culture and Sport.
 Sport Canada has this mandate at the federal level.
 It is part of the Department of Canadian Heritage.
 B.C. local governments support sport and recreation through programs and services offered by local government recreation departments, public recreation centres, sport fields and other facilities.

 - BC Games Society (the BC Summer Games and BC Winter Games)

-- Indigenous Sport, Physical Activity and Recreation Council (Aboriginal programs).
+- Indigenous Sport, Physical Activity and Recreation Council (Indigenous programs).